SkylineCommunications/dataminer-docs-connectors/connector/doc/Harmonic_VOS.md

 ### API Endpoint Status

-This page contains the API endpoint statuses, providing details on the number of times it has been executed, and the number of times it has errors.
-It also allows to disable and enable polling of the API paths.
+This page contains API endpoint status information, including the number of times it has been executed, and the number of times it had errors.

+You can also disable or enable polling of the API paths here.

 ## Notes